evatd/react-video/README.md

 # react-video
 An interactive video browser built with React, Styled Components, and YouTube API.
-Try it out, find your next favorite song.
+Try it out, find your next favourite song.

 ### Demo